 Texas Chili Beans With a Spicy Kick

 I can’t wait for you to try it!
-I have included lots of suggestions and tips below, so take a minute to read through everything so you can make the perfect Instant Pot Chili too!
+I have included lots of suggestions and tips below the recipe card, so take a minute to read through everything so you can make the perfect Instant Pot Chili with Dry Beans!

 Instant Pot Dry Bean Chili